 3 Days in Kyoto

 How many days do you need in Kyoto to appreciate it?
-I would say 3.
+We would say 3.

 3 days in Kyoto is enough time to see the main attractions of Kyoto without rushing through all of them.
 You might even have extra time to revisit some of the ones you like, such as the delicious food market in Kyoto called Nishiki Market.